Adrian Erlandsson: Biography

 Erlandsson was born in Malmö to a Swedish father with Romanian roots.
 He's the older brother of Daniel Erlandsson, the drummer of Arch Enemy, and ex-Carcass.
 They both grew up together in Sweden and started playing drums at a very young age but with Adrian's career beginning in 1981 at the age of 11 after getting his first drum kit, and started to play with friends began playing covers of classic rock songs.
 He got his brother into drumming as Daniel admits "If it wasn't for him I probably wouldn't be playing today."
 They also started playing with their music teacher at school, and eventually began to write their own songs and formed a band.

 Inspired by Judas Priest, he formed the Black Nuns which evolved into Berits Polisonger playing until 1986.
 There then followed a series of other bands including thrash metal band Penance in 1987.
 Erlandsson went on to form Penance, a thrash metal band, which never recorded a demo, although they did record some rehearsal tracks.

 As soon as he could hold down his first beat, Adrian Erlandsson and a friend formed a band and covered classic rock songs.
 The first song they learned was Joan Jett's "I Love Rock 'n' Roll" They soon gathered more members and began playing covers by bands like Def Leppard, Dokken, The Exploited, GBH, Thin Lizzy and Twisted Sister.

 Bands

 At the Gates

 Erlandsson then went to University in Gothenburg, where in 1990, he joined the Swedish death metal band At the Gates.
 He was the band's drummer until they broke up, and received critical and fan praise for his speed and precision.
-When asked what each at the Gates member contributes to the group's overall sound, bandmember Anders Björler said that Erlandsson "hit the drums hard".
+When asked what each at the Gates member contributes to the group's overall sound, band member Anders Björler said that Erlandsson "hit the drums hard".

 In 2007, At the Gates reunited for some festival shows in the summer of 2008 and a headlining US tour which was dubbed Suicidal Final Tour and at the time, mentioned that they would disband after the 2008 tour.
 In December 2010, the band reunited again, and released their fifth studio album At War with Reality in October 2014.